The Resolution Property via Azumaya Algebras: Tools

-If $I_i$ denotes the kernel of $A_i \to A_0$ then one sees that the kernel of $\phi_{ij}$ is $I_i^{j+1}$.
-Moreover, $I_1/I_1^2=I_1$ is a finitely generated $A_0$-module since it is an ideal of the Noetherian ring $A_1$.
-It follows from EGA0 7.2.7 and 7.2.8 in \cite{grothendieck1960elements} that the limit $A=\lim A_i$ is an adic Noetherian ring with respect to the kernel of the natural map $A \to A_0$, call it $I$.
+If $I_i$ denotes the kernel of $A_i \to A_0$, then the kernel of $\phi_{ij}$ is $I_i^{j+1}$.
+Moreover, $I_1/I_1^2=I_1$ is a finitely generated $A_0$-module since it is an ideal of the noetherian ring $A_1$.
+It follows from \cite[EGA0 7.2.7]{grothendieck1960elements} that the limit $A=\lim A_i$ is an adic noetherian ring with respect to the kernel of the natural map $A \to A_0$, call it $I$.